matthiasr/abiword-macports/README.markdown

 If you still want to try it out, here's what to do:

-- If you haven't already, get & install [MacPorts](http://www.macports.org/)
+- if you haven't already, get & install [MacPorts](http://www.macports.org/)
 - create the directory for the local portfile, clone the repository and build the portindex: mkdir -p ~/ports/editors git clone git://github.com/matthiasr/abiword-macports.git ~/ports/editors/abiword